PVH Corp. Statement on Forced Labor, Child Labor, Human Trafficking and Modern Slavery for Fiscal Year 2024

 Company Overview

-factories in any one country.
-Our products were produced in approximately 1,100 factories in approximately 40 countries during fiscal 2022.
+We have an extensive established network of worldwide sourcing partners that enable us to meet our customers’ needs in an efficient manner without relying on any one vendor or factory or on vendors or factories in any one country.
+Our products were produced in approximately 1,000 factories in approximately 40 countries during fiscal 2024.
 We source finished products and, to a limited extent, raw materials and trim.
 Raw materials and trim include fabric, buttons, thread, labels and similar components.
 Finished products consist of manufactured and fully assembled products ready for shipment to our customers and our stores (apparel, footwear, accessories and related products).
 Raw material, trim, and finished product commitments are generally made two to six months prior to production.
-Our supply chain is constantly evolving, both at the manufacturer and country level.
-Please visit our factory list for details about business partners from whom we source and their location.
+Our supply chain is constantly evolving, both at the manufacturer and market level.
+Please visit our supplier disclosure for details about business partners from whom we source and their locations.

-The requirements for doing business with PVH are based, in part, on the Universal Declaration of Human Rights, the International Labour Organization’s (“ILO”) Core Conventions, and the United Nations Guiding Principles on Business and Human Rights, as well as other third-party standards, such as the OECD Due
+PVH prohibits the use of forced and child labor in its operations and supply chain.
+This condition regarding doing business with PVH is based, in part, on the United Nations Universal Declaration of Human Rights the International Labour Organization’s (“ILO”) Core Conventions and the United Nations Guiding Principles on Business and Human Rights, as well as on other third-party standards, such as the OECD Due Diligence Guidance for Responsible Supply Chains in the Garment and Footwear Sector, frameworks and codes of conduct, some of which are discussed in this Statement.
+We communicate our standards and requirements to our business partners through the following:

-• CR Supply Chain Guidelines, which are provided to both suppliers and licensees during our onboarding process.
+- CR Supply Chain Guidelines, which are provided to both suppliers and licensees during our onboarding process.
 The CR Supply Chain Guidelines provide guidance to our suppliers and licensees on how to comply with all elements of A Shared Commitment, including its prohibitions on forced and child labor.

-We evaluate, monitor and address the risks of forced and child labor in our industry and supply chain in several ways.
 We believe that forced and child labor risks in our own workforce are minimal due to the strength of our internal employment policies and procedures.
-Forced and child labor risks in the apparel industry for companies like ours are most prevalent at suppliers further towards the beginning of the supply chain, as we do not have direct relationships with them, and they typically are in jurisdictions with weaker protection of workers’ rights and where migrant labor is used.
+Forced and child labor risks in the apparel industry are most prevalent in portions of the supply chain that are furthest away from the suppliers with whom brands contract.
+As we do not have direct relationships with these distant companies, they may operate in jurisdictions with weaker protection or enforcement of workers’ rights.

 Evaluation

-We participate in multi-stakeholder initiatives that help us evaluate and address the risk of forced and child labor in our industry and supply chains.
-PVH is a member of several industry associations and programs
+We participate in multi-stakeholder initiatives that help us evaluate and address the risk of forced and child labor in our industry and in the supply chain more broadly.
+PVH is a member of several industry associations and programs dedicated to protecting workers’ rights, including the prevention of forced and child labor, such as the Responsible Labor Initiative (“RLI”), AAFA , the International Accord for Health and Safety, and the Better Work Programme.

 PVH provides transparency concerning our efforts to evaluate, monitor and address the risks of forced and child labor through reporting, survey responses, meetings with stakeholders and other means.